wormhole-foundation/wormhole/README.md

 Read our [introduction blog article](https://medium.com/certus-one/introducing-the-wormhole-bridge-24911b7335f7) for more details on Wormhole and its major design decisions.

-See [DEVELOP.md](DEVELOP.md) for instructions on how to set up a local devnet.
+See [DEVELOP.md](DEVELOP.md) for instructions on how to set up a local devnet, and [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute to this project.

 See [docs/operations.md](docs/operations.md) for node operator instructions.